World War II

 TOKYO ROSE FBI FILES

-Tokyo Rose FBI Files - 280 pages of files copied from FBI Headquarters in Washington, D.C., and archived on CD-ROM covering The bureaus' 1948 espionage investigation of Iva Ikuko Toguri D'Aquino, AKA "Tokyo Rose".
+Tokyo Rose FBI Files - 280 pages of files copied from FBI Headquarters in Washington, D.C. covering The bureaus' 1948 espionage investigation of Iva Ikuko Toguri D'Aquino, AKA "Tokyo Rose".
 She was accused of being the Japanese American woman World War II radio personality whose program the "Zero Hour" broadcast Japanese propaganda over Radio Tokyo to Allied troops in the South Pacific.
 The FBI's investigation of Mrs. D'Aquino's activities covered a period of some five years.
 During the course of the investigation, hundreds of former members of the United States Armed Forces who had served in the South Pacific during World War II were interviewed; forgotten Japanese documents were unearthed; and recordings of Mrs. D'Aquino's broadcasts believed to have been destroyed were discovered by the FBI.
 D'Aquino became the seventh person to be convicted of treason in the history of the United States.
 On October 6, 1949, Mrs. D'Aquino was sentenced to ten years of imprisonment and fined $100,000 for the crime of treason.

 WINSTON CHURCHILL CORRESPONDENCES/FBI FILES

-WORLD WAR I & II POSTERS
+WORLD WAR I & II AMERICAN POSTERS

-World War I & World War Posters - 3,900 American World War I & II posters archived on CDROM, World War I (200) and World War II (3,700).
+World War I & World War Posters - 3,900 American World War I & II posters archived, World War I (200) and World War II (3,700).

 WORLD WAR II AIR FORCE HISTORY